docker-hy/docker-hy.github.io/pages/part0.md

 ### Course has multiple pages ###

-As we're trying to make the course as accessible as possible, the course has multiple pages: [Moodle](https://moodle.helsinki.fi/course/view.php?id=33653), [Courses page](https://courses.helsinki.fi/fi/aytkt21025en/129059389), [Mooc](https://mooc.fi/) and github page.
+As we're trying to make the course as accessible as possible, the course has multiple pages: [Courses page](https://courses.helsinki.fi/fi/aytkt21025en/129059389), [Mooc](https://mooc.fi/) and github page.
 Everything is found here in this page, and if something is missing or unclear after reading this page only then please contact jami.kousa@helsinki.fi or get in touch through Telegram.

 ### Starting lecture ###

-Slides for a previous starting lecture can be found [here](https://docs.google.com/presentation/d/1op-PxjIoCZ1k-o1JO1h9UhqZFYVMTcYHAQD-XrzwoIo/edit?usp=sharing)
+Slides for an old starting lecture can be found [here](https://docs.google.com/presentation/d/1op-PxjIoCZ1k-o1JO1h9UhqZFYVMTcYHAQD-XrzwoIo/edit?usp=sharing), but it shouldn't contain anything that's not in the course material.

 ### Telegram ###